Mario Golf: Advance Tour: Reception

-Since its release, Advance Tour received "generally favorable" reviews according to the review aggregation website Metacritic.
+Advance Tour received "generally favorable" reviews according to the review aggregation website Metacritic.
+It received praise for its RPG elements, story mode, gameplay depth, and presentation but criticism towards a lack of enough innovation and evolution compared to other Mario Golf titles and its plot's lack of depth.

 IGN hailed Advance Tour as "one of the best golfing games ever", bestowing the game with an Editors' Choice Award, GameSpy said "aside from the quirks in graphics and music, there's almost nothing wrong with Mario Golf: Advance Tour", and Game Informer concluded that in Advance Tour "handheld golf has never been as much fun."

 The RPG elements have also been praised, with 1UP saying "[the] simple act of leveling up is addictive in itself" and according to Electronic Gaming Monthly "all the extraneous questing, character building, and item collecting just works."

+In 2023, IGN listed the game as the 6th best Game Boy Advance game, considering that "the GBA version took all of the elements of the GameCube game and shrunk them down for play on the portable" while praising its "tons of course designs with tons of cool little hidden tricks that just can't be done on the real-world courses".